heyteresagreen/digital-garden/src/site/notes/notes/Dailyish.md

 ---
-{"dg-publish":true,"permalink":"/notes/dailyish/","tags":["productivity"],"noteIcon":"","created":"2025-02-17","updated":"2025-11-29"}
+title: Dailyish
+publish: true
+section: writing
+date: 2025-02-17
+tags:
+  - productivity
+slug: dailyish
+created: 2025-01-22
+updated: 2025-11-29
 ---

 Rather than a rigid commitment to doing something every single day without fail - a commitment that is destined to fail at some point - "dailyish" adds the light pressure of intending to do create a daily habit whilst acknowledging the reality that there will be times when this isn't possible.
 The focus is then not on getting an unbroken streak, but on doing the thing.

-I'm aim to write [[Morning Pages\|Morning Pages]] and work in my [[Sketchbooks\|Sketchbooks]] dailyish, and try to not beat myself up too much about missing days here and there.
+I'm aim to write [[Morning Pages]] and work in my [[Sketchbooks]] dailyish, and try to not beat myself up too much about missing days here and there.

 ## References